-- Our finances are monitored regularly and we utilise resources to support the strategic aims of our setting as well as individual learner needs. - Budgets are closely monitored and aligned to the School Development Plan. - We seek to ensure value for money service and all interventions are costed and evaluated using provision maps for children across the school, in hierarchical order of need. - The governors are closely involved with the Headteacher in monitoring budgets.
+- Our finances are monitored regularly and we utilise resources to support the strategic aims of our setting as well as individual learner needs. - We seek to ensure value for money service, so all interventions are costed and evaluated using individual provision maps for high needs pupils and pupils with EHCPs (Education, Health and Care Plans). - Budgets are closely monitored and aligned to the School Development Plan. - We seek to ensure value for money service and all interventions are costed and evaluated using provision maps for children across the school, in hierarchical order of need. - The governors are closely involved with the Headteacher in monitoring budgets.